maestro-server/webdocs/docs/userguide/cloud_inventory/autodiscovery.rst

 ..
 Note::

     PS:  There is scheduler job, its automatize sync, this schedule will be activated by default, and each resource have our own time, in the example, server-list will be synchronized for every 5 minutes, networks stuffs normally happen for every 2 weeks.
+You can the time using in each resource, more details  see schedulers.

 ------------